Every brand has its ideal buyer in mind, and likes to think that it creates products that this buyer will love. But too often, this is just an idea.

 - Does it cover all the social platforms I care about?

 - Is it in real time, or will I have to wait to get results?

 - Can I narrow my search terms and apply filters, or will I just have a mess of information?

-If you can answer “yes” to all three questions, you’ve probably got a good listening tool.
+Obviously, you'll have different criteria based on your company and brand goals.
+But if you can answer “yes” to all four questions, you’ve probably got a good listening tool.
 You’ll be able to track everything said about your brand on social media, respond quickly to comments, and strengthen your relationship with customers.